afneville/docs/dev/unix/assembly.md

 description: An introduction to programming in Intel x86 assembly.
 ---

-Assembly languages include the panoply of low-level architecture-specific systems languages.
+Assembly languages include the panoply of low-level, architecture-specific systems languages.
 There is no single assembly language specification, though such languages generally have in common a sequential structure and an immediate correspondence between their